-- PRINCIPLE 3.
-State definition of AYP is based on expectations for growth in student achievement that is continuous and substantial, such that all students are proficient in reading and mathematics by no later than 2013-2014. - 3.1 How does the state's definition of Adequate Yearly Progress require all students to be proficient in reading and mathematics by the 2013-2014 school year?
+PRINCIPLE 3.
+State definition of Adequate Yearly Progress (AYP) is based on expectations for growth in student achievement that is continuous and substantial, such that all students are proficient in reading and mathematics by no later than 2013-2014.

+3.1 How does the state's definition of AYP require all students to be proficient in reading and mathematics by the 2013-2014 school year?

 Idaho's definition of AYP requires all students to be proficient in reading and mathematics by the end of the 2013-2014 school year.
 It also requires all students and each subgroup to be held accountable to meet all of the academic indicators used to measure AYP (percent proficient in reading and mathematics; percent of participation in the assessments).
 Graduation rate for secondary schools and an additional academic indicator for elementary and middle schools will also be used to determine if a school has made AYP.
-(See Chart 3-)) For 2007-2008 disaggregation of high school graduation rate will be available for use in safe harbor calculations.
+See Chart 3 for 2007-2008 disaggregation of high school graduation rate that will be available for use in safe harbor calculations.

 High school students take the ISAT in grade 10.
 The online test is presented multiple times each year for the purpose of meeting the graduation requirements.
 If a student meets the proficiency requirement in an administration prior to the spring assessment, that student will be counted as meeting standard for purposes of calculating AYP.
-Students in 11th and 12th grade taking retest opportunities will not be counted for any AYP calculation.
+Idaho will include retesting 11th grade students in 2009 and 11th and 12th grade student retesters in 2010 for high school proficiency calculations for AYP.